Best Retail Footfall Traffic Counters

 3. Mono People Counter

-We have experience in setting up mono cameras and then credibility of the data becomes an ongoing factor which drives a lot of management time for all parties.
+- We have experience in setting up mono cameras where the credibility of the data becomes an ongoing factor; this involves a lot of management time for all parties.

 Ipsos Retail Performance approved & partnered manufacturer: None have achieved our required accuracy standard